Hoekri/puzzle-challenge/README.md

-# Puzzle yourself or a gif
+# Puzzle yourself or an animation

 I found a reddit post of a pygame project with states.
 As I wanted to learn state management in pygame I added some features to this game.